Assessment of Spatio-Temporal Predictors in the Presence of Missing and Heterogeneous Data: AZ-analysis of residuals

-We assess the overall presence of correlation in the residuals by performing the AZ-whiteness test with $\lambda=1/2$ and $\vs$ being the entire multiplex $\vg^*$.
-Large values of $|C_{1/2}(\vg^*)|$ denote a pronounced correlation in the residuals.

-The values of statistics $C_{\lambda}(\vg^*)$ with $\lambda=0$ and $\lambda=1$ provide first specific insights about the presence of temporal and spatial correlations, respectively.
-This follows from Theorem~\ref{theo:az-test}, as $C_{0}(\vg^*)$ and $C_{1}(\vg^*)$ share the same distribution under the assumption of independent residuals; therefore comparing their values indicates which -- temporal or spatial -- elements in the processing pipeline show margins for improvement.
+The AZ-whiteness test \eqref{eq:az-test-statistic} with $\lambda=1/2$ applied to multiplex graph $\vg^*$ allows us to assess the overall presence of correlation; here, large values of $|C_{\lambda=1/2}(\vg^*)|$ denote a pronounced correlation in the residuals.
+We select the value $\lambda=1/2$ as the default, since it weighs the spatial and temporal components equally; see the definition in \eqref{eq:az-test-statistic}.
+Instead, the values of the statistic $C_{\lambda}(\vg^*)$ with $\lambda=0$ and $\lambda=1$ provide first insights about the presence of temporal and spatial correlations, respectively.
+This follows from Theorem~\ref{theo:az-test}, as $C_{\lambda=0}(\vg^*)$ and $C_{\lambda=1}(\vg^*)$ share the same distribution under the assumption of independent residuals; therefore, comparing these values reveals whether temporal or spatial components in the processing pipeline have greater room for improvement.

-For instance, $|C_{0}(\vg^*)| > |C_{1}(\vg^*)|$ with $|C_{0}(\vg^*)|\gg 0$ would imply that autocorrelation is more problematic than the spatial correlation.
-The designer has to work on the temporal dimension, \eg, by changing the width of the input window or the neural processing layers in the prediction architecture.
+For instance, $|C_{\lambda=0}(\vg^*)| > |C_{\lambda=1}(\vg^*)|$ with $|C_{\lambda=0}(\vg^*)|\gg 0$ would indicate that temporal (auto)correlation is more problematic than spatial correlation.
+Should this be the case, the designer may intervene on the temporal processing pipeline to improve the model, \eg, by changing the width of the input window or the neural prediction architecture; we refer to~\citep{gao2022equivalence,cini2023graph} for discussions about different ways of combining spatial and temporal processing in deep architectures.

-\subsection{Node-level Analysis \eqref{q:nodes}}
+\subsection{Node-level analysis (\ref{q:nodes})}